Harry Patch (In Memory Of): Reception

-Critical reception to the song was generally positive.
-Jim Fusilli of The Wall Street Journal described it as "a masterly achievement", highlighting Yorke's "eerie" vocals and Greenwood's "elegant" arrangement, and concluding that "with Radiohead, the unexpected isn't merely a ploy.
+Reception to the song was generally positive.
+Jim Fusilli of The Wall Street Journal described it as "a masterly achievement", highlighting Yorke's "eerie" vocals and Greenwood's "elegant" arrangement, and concluded that "with Radiohead, the unexpected isn't merely a ploy.
 It's a new approach to modern music that's often thrilling."
 Dan Martin of The Guardian described the song as "a desolate lament over bleak, circling strings that build as the song progresses" and wrote that "considering the solemnity of the subject, the song finds Radiohead at their most understated and serene".
-Vozick-Levinson of Entertainment Weekly called the song "a gorgeous anti-war ballad" and said that "Needless to say, it's very much worth any Radiohead fan's pound, regardless of the exchange rate."
-NME named the track as one of the ten best tracks of the week and called it an "elegiac", "affecting, slow-burn statement" that "rather than hectoring, [...] states simply the horrors of war that Patch spoke so movingly about".
+Vozick-Levinson of Entertainment Weekly called the song "a gorgeous anti-war ballad" and wrote: "Needless to say, it's very much worth any Radiohead fan's pound, regardless of the exchange rate."
+NME named the track one of the ten best of the week and called it an "elegiac", "affecting, slow-burn statement" that "rather than hectoring, [...] states simply the horrors of war that Patch spoke so movingly about".

-Critic Allan Raible of ABC News compared the song to earlier Radiohead songs "How to Disappear Completely" and "Pyramid Song" and called it "one of the most beautiful compositions Thom Yorke and company have ever released."
-Richardson gave the song a score of seven out of ten in Pitchforks song review feature The Playlist, and wrote that while it could be criticized as "a noble but failed experiment, overly maudlin and sentimental even if it is surface-level pretty", the song's "simplicity and unsubtle affect, especially coming from this band, wind up being strengths."
-In a later column, Richardson would further defend the song from charges of excessive sentimentality and attributes the song's emotional success to its severe subject, death: "If these pieces were connected to thoughts of breaking up with a girlfriend or getting fired or lamenting cold weather or any of a million other of life's tragedies, they wouldn't work, at least not in the same way.
+Critic Allan Raible of ABC News compared the song to the earlier Radiohead songs "How to Disappear Completely" and "Pyramid Song" and called it "one of the most beautiful compositions Thom Yorke and company have ever released".
+Richardson gave it seven out of ten in Pitchfork, and wrote that while it could be criticised as "a noble but failed experiment, overly maudlin and sentimental even if it is surface-level pretty", the "simplicity and unsubtle affect, especially coming from this band, wind up being strengths."
+In a later column, Richardson defended the song from charges of excessive sentimentality and attributed the emotional success to its severe subject, death: "If these pieces were connected to thoughts of breaking up with a girlfriend or getting fired or lamenting cold weather or any of a million other of life's tragedies, they wouldn't work, at least not in the same way.
 They need that huge weight [of death] [...] on the other end to balance them out."
-Kyle Anderson of MTV.com called the song a "slow, florid affair" and placed its "typically dark" lyrics in the context of Radiohead's previous political activism, such as their participation in the anti-human trafficking MTV EXIT campaign.
+Kyle Anderson of MTV.com called the song a "slow, florid affair" and placed its "typically dark" lyrics in the context of Radiohead's previous political activism, such as their participation in the MTV EXIT campaign against human trafficking.